 Containers and Images

-Images are typically built from a Dockerfile, and stored in a registry from which they can be downloaded and run on your container instances.
+- Images are typically built from a Dockerfile and stored in a registry from which they can be downloaded and run on the container instances.

-Task definition is needed to prepare application to run on ECS
+- Task definition is needed to prepare an application to run on ECS

 Tasks and Scheduling